Skip to main content

 Why Credit Cards Are Becoming Popular in India

-India has seen rapid growth in credit card usage.
-From just 2 crore cards in circulation in 2011, the number reached over 10 crore by 2024.
-In 2023 alone, 16.71 million new cards were issued, compared to 12.24 million in 2022.
+Credit card usage in India has witnessed significant growth over the years.
+In 2011, the total number of credit cards in circulation was around 2 crore.
+By 2024, this figure has exceeded 10 crore, indicating a significant and consistent rise in credit card adoption over the years.
+In 2023 alone, 1.67 crore new cards were issued, which is more than the 1.22 crore cards issued in 2022.
 This growth trend has been consistent, with a 77% increase in credit cards from 2019 to 2024.
 Whether you're a student, a young professional, or someone trying to improve your financial situation, applying for a credit card now could bring great benefits, such as building a positive credit history.

 What You Need to Know Before Applying

 Before applying for a credit card, it’s important to understand how they work.
-A credit card offers a set credit limit that you can use to make purchases.
-You are expected to repay this amount within a specific time frame, or interest will be added.
+A credit card lets you borrow money up to a fixed limit set by the bank, which you can use to pay for things you buy.
+You need to pay back this amount within a set time.
+If you fail to do it, you will end up paying extra interest.
 For example, if you have a ₹50,000 limit and buy a ₹20,000 smartphone, you’ll need to pay back that ₹20,000 by the end of the billing cycle to avoid interest charges.

-A key tip: always make your payments on time to avoid unnecessary interest and late fees.
+A key tip: Always pay your bills on time so you don’t get charged extra interest or late fees.

 Eligibility for First-Time Credit Card Applicants